qragsda80/Engineering_4_Notebook/README.md

 ### Assignment Description

 The purpose of this assignment is to refresh and relearn our skills in Onshape.
-The task is to create and design a ring and a spinner
+The task is to create and design a ring and a spinner for a helicopter toy called a "Pull Copter."
+In this assignment, I was Student A and Shrey Panicker [@shrey45](https://github.com/shrey45) was Student B. I created the Ring, the Top, and the Key, while Shrey created the Spinner and the Prop.

 ### Part Link